MLB Logos: 30 Major League Baseball Team Logos and Names

 Miami Marlins Logo

-The name “Marlins” wasn’t randomly chosen; it pays homage to minor league teams of the past that held the same title.
-The team’s emblem is intricately designed, featuring a marlin that gracefully arcs, capturing the essence of the swift and dynamic marine creature.
-Complementing the image, an elegant yet straightforward sans-serif font spells out the team’s name.
-To root the logo firmly in the realm of baseball, designers ingeniously incorporated the classic stitches seen on baseballs, adding a touch of tradition to an otherwise modern design.
+The team’s emblem features an intricate design depicting a marlin gracefully arching out, capturing the essence of the swift and dynamic sea creature.
+Complementing the image is the elegant yet simple sans-serif font used to spell out the team’s name.
+To root the logo in the realm of baseball, the designers ingeniously utilized the classic stitching seen on baseballs, adding a touch of tradition to the modern design.

 Arizona Diamondbacks